prestonbrubaker/prestonbrubaker/README.md

 - 💞️ I’m looking at Willoh
 - 📫 How to reach me Willoh
 - 😄 Pronouns: Will/Oh
-- ⚡ Fun fact: Willoh
+- ⚡ Fun fact: My favorite terminal command is: "Pip install pygame"

 Hot take...
 So everyone always asks me what my favorite way to graph/display data is.
 Well, for those who really want to know, there is only one answer...
 Pygame > Matplotlib any day of the week.